fitnr/twitter_bot_utils/docs/source/index.rst

 create command line tools, and that you can store your keys in a basic text configuration files.
 See :doc:`./helloworld` for a basic run-through.

+Some additional documentation is in the `readme <https://github.com/fitnr/twitter_bot_utils/blob/master/README.md>`__.

+This package is intended to assist with the creation of bots for artistic or personal projects.
+Don't use it to spam or harrass people.

 .. toctree::
    :maxdepth: 2